smu-cs-3353/22s-pa01-chaeyoungcrew/README.md

 in close to the same way: by inserting the art into a set to pre-sort based on a value, then inserting them onto the wall in order until space runs out.
 The close equivalency of these algorithms easily explain their proximity.
-While the brute force algorithm has a complexity of O(n), the heuristic and expensive have a complexity that resembles that of O(n*log(n)).
+While the brute force algorithm has a complexity of O(n!), the heuristic and expensive have a complexity that resembles that of O(n*log(n)).

 While the most expensive first algorithm sorts the art based on price alone, our custom